Thinking about going vegan? Want to add some plant-based meals to your week? I've got some easy and helpful ways to go

 There are many reasons people are going vegan nowadays - your health, the animals, the environment, etc. Whatever your motivation I wanted to give you a starting off point and share some things that helped me or that I wish I knew when I began my journey.

-I can talk endlessly on the subject so I will try to relay this information in a clear and concise manner (or as clear and concise as my frantic brain will allow).
+I can talk endlessly about the subject so I will try to relay this information in a clear and concise manner (or as clear and concise as my frantic brain will allow).

 Today I'm sharing some basics for those who are interested to see if going vegan is for them or want to add in more plant-based meals to their diet.
 This part will help you start slowly so you don’t get overwhelmed.